 Practical Application of Boston Consulting Group Matrix:

-The value of sales of every product or services is represented by area of its circle.
-The BCG matrix is useful tool that specify the strengths & weaknesses of the products as well as the expected cash flows.
-The management of the cash flows is the main idea that provide basis for formation of this analytical tool.
-Relative market share is regarded as the indicators of cash generation while industry growth rate is considered as indicator of cash usage.
+The value of sales of every product or services is represented by the area of its circle.
+The BCG matrix is a useful tool that specifies the strengths & weaknesses of the products as well as the expected cash flows.
+The management of the cash flows is the main idea that provides the basis for the formation of this analytical tool.
+Relative market share is regarded as the indicators of cash generation while the industry growth rate is considered as an indicator of cash usage.

-Following are some of the limitations of Boston consulting group matrix (BCG Matrix).
+Following are some of the limitations of the Boston consulting group matrix (BCG Matrix).

-It is overly simplistic to view every organization as star, cash cow, dog or question mark.
+It is overly simplistic to view every organization as a star, cash cow, dog or question mark.